History of sport: England

-Writing about cricket in particular, John Leech has explained the role of Puritan power, the English Civil War, and the Restoration of the monarchy in England.
+Writing about cricket in particular, John Leach has explained the role of Puritan power, the English Civil War, and the Restoration of the monarchy in England.
 The Long Parliament in 1642 "banned theatres, which had met with Puritan disapproval.
 Although similar action would be taken against certain sports, it is not clear if cricket was in any way prohibited, except that players must not break the Sabbath".
 In 1660, "the Restoration of the monarchy in England was immediately followed by the reopening of the theaters and so any sanctions that had been imposed by the Puritans on cricket would also have been lifted."
 He goes on to make the key point that political, social and economic conditions in the aftermath of the Restoration encouraged excessive gambling, so much so that a Gambling Act was deemed necessary in 1664.
 It is certain that cricket, horse racing and boxing (i.e., prizefighting) were financed by gambling interests.
 Leech explains that it was the habit of cricket patrons, all of whom were gamblers, to form strong teams through the 18th century to represent their interests.
 He defines a strong team as one representative of more than one parish and he is certain that such teams were first assembled in or immediately after 1660.

 Prior to the English Civil War and the Commonwealth, all available evidence concludes that cricket had evolved to the level of village cricket only where teams that are strictly representative of individual parishes compete.
 The "strong teams" of the post-restoration mark the evolution of cricket (and, indeed of professional team sport, for cricket is the oldest professional team sport) from the parish standard to the county standard.
 This was the point of origin for major, or first-class, cricket.
 The year 1660 also marks the origin of professional team sport.
-All-England cricket teams have played since 1739.
+Rest of England cricket teams have played since 1739.